Effective Beginners Marketing Tools

 11. Hot jar:

-You can use Hotjar to collect polls on your website, get quick user feedback and monitor user behavior e.g see heat maps etc. See an example above.
+You can use Hotjar to collect polls on your website, get quick user feedback and monitor user behaviour e.g see heat maps etc. See an example above.

 14. Moz bar: